Akirapearl/jekyll_blog/_posts/2024-11-09-Advent-of-code.markdown

 ### Birthday break

-The entire week from the 18th to 24th of November was a bit of a mess, I went to a concert from a different city of my current residence, I stayed there two days-ish and then came back to work and to celebrate with my friends and to spend time with a friend of mine that flew to Barcelona so we could be together during the weekend.
+The entire week from the 18th to 24th of November was a bit of a mess, I went to a concert at a different city, I stayed there for two days-ish and then came back to work and to celebrate with my friends.A friend of mine flew to Barcelona so we could be together during the weekend as well.

 I think I have a bit of overdue with my programming journey, so let's get back to it!
 (See you at the next post!)